 Nicole Paris is a world-class talent.
 I am inspired by her beatboxing and, for the past year, through a series of detailed workshops, we have been collaborating on an opera that I am composing in which Nicole plays the lead role.
 Our time together is energized and creative.
 We laugh a great deal when working together.
 Because we trust each other, we are able to explore sound together and work hard to find just the right atmosphere for each scene in the opera.

-In the opera, Nicole beatboxes and sings.
+In the opera, Nicole, the special guest artist, beatboxes and sings.
 The other vocalists sing and, from time to time, develop a wide variety of vocalizations akin to beatboxing.
 As such, the opera organically unfolds a sound world where different musical traditions crisscross and are deeply integrated.

 I see opera as embracing diverse musical traditions, artists, and audience members.